-Less than 1%

-- (1) Based upon Schedule 13G filed with the SEC and other information known to us.
+- Less than 1%. - (1) Based upon Schedule 13D filed with the Securities and Exchange Commission (the "SEC") and other information known to us.
+Includes 1,271,111 shares of common stock issuable upon the exercise of currently exercisable options and warrants (including warrants for the purchase of 40,000 shares of common stock held by a trust for which Mr. Desmarais and his wife serve as the trustees and which was established for the benefit of his immediate family). - (2) Based upon Schedule 13D filed with the SEC and other information known to us.
 Includes 239,182 shares of common stock issuable upon the exercise of currently exercisable warrants.
-The shares and warrants are owned directly by Westbury (Bermuda) Ltd. which is 100% owned by Westbury Trust. - (2) Includes 169,833 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (3) Includes 80,833 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (4) Represents shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (5) Represents (i) 5,600 shares of common stock held jointly with Mr. Tonna's wife, (ii) 350 shares of common stock held by Mr. Tonna's children and (iii) 19,834 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (6) Includes 2,500 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (7) Includes 336,283 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days.
+The shares and warrants are owned directly by Westbury (Bermuda) Ltd. which is 100% owned by Westbury Trust. - (3) Includes 466,834 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (4) Includes 225,501 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (5) Includes 67,667 shares of common stock issuable upon the exercise of currently exercisable options and warrants. - (6) Represents (i) 6,000 shares of common stock held jointly with Mr. Tonna's wife and (ii) 94,501 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (7) Represents shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (8) Includes 42,418 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (9) Includes 2,286,901 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days.